|

 Folk/Contemporary and World Styles

 Michael Joncas takes a text by M.D.
 Ridge and weds it with an Irish folk-tune, The Flight of the Earls.
-When looking at the text as a whole, we come away with an account of Mary’s role in the life of Jesus from birth to resurrection.
+The text describes an account of Mary’s role in the life of Jesus from birth to resurrection.
 Once at a workshop, Joncas related a presentation he gave in Ireland in which he shared the piece with attendees.
 He was confused when they began snickering.
 The tune is used by a local soccer club as their team song.

 Here, Tony Alonso weds text from the Litany of Loreto with the refrain of Immaculate Mary (LOURDES HYMN).